silaspe/maths/docs/rand.md

 *Like a voiced sh or if you try to continually make a j sound.

 It's the next day again and I am writing this in the city of garp (gah-rp) in kilbapeer cech uth aka uheecech.

+It's the next day again and bitcoin conference today.